GAIA-X4PLC-AAD/edc-blockchain-broker/README.md

 Install an extension to ignore CORS errors in the Browser, e.g. [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)
 (We're still working on a fix for this)

+## Quickstart with docker compose
+Modify docker-compose.yml and add your [Pinata key](https://knowledge.pinata.cloud/en/articles/6191471-how-to-create-an-pinata-api-key).
+Than you can just run `docker-compose up` to get a quick setup running for simple demonstration purposes.

 ## Installation & Execution

 In order to try the demonstration, you need to run three applications: